Just when you thought it was safe to go back on Whatsapp

 Why do people think Momo is dangerous?

-A lot of this is based on online hearsay and rumour mills, the 2018 equivalent of those chain emails that claimed a curse would be placed upon your entire bloodline if you didn’t forward them to at least seven people.
+A lot of this is based on online hearsay and rumour mills, the contemporary equivalent of those chain emails that claimed a curse would be placed upon your entire bloodline if you didn’t forward them to at least seven people.
 My ancestors are absolutely fucked, let me tell you.
 Anyway, the story is that someone calling themselves Momo sets up a Whatsapp account with Midori Harashi’s terrifying image at its avatar.
 You text the Momo number and it sends you bizarre, manipulative messages that set escalating challenges, which result in your suicide.
 There’s crap bants on Tinder, and then there’s this.

 Which countries have become victims of Momo?